- by Gordon

-A mile long bay of golden sand, plenty of rock pools at low tide on either side of beach.
-Blue Flag and Seaside Awards 2006.
+A mile-long bay of golden sand, plenty of rock pools at low tide on either side of the beach.
 The Blue Flag works towards sustainable development at beaches/marinas through strict criteria dealing with water quality, environmental education and information, environmental management, and safety and other services.

-At a lower tide there is a fast (closey) right-hander that breaks towards the car park which can get good on the right day.
+At a lower tide, there is a fast (closey) right-hander that breaks towards the car park which can get good on the right day.
 One of the best waves on the beach is the cafe wave which on a mid tide and big swell can provide some excellent rides.
-For the more experienced and adventurous there is a reef about 100 metres off shore called the Cowloes.
+For the more experienced and adventurous there is a reef about 100 metres offshore called the Cowloes.
 With a decent sized swell, hollow looking lefts can be seen cranking of the rocks here.
-The Cowloes have been surfed a few times but are still a bit of an unknown and seem to have lots of semi-submurged rocks in the wrong places.
+The Cowloes have been surfed a few times but are still a bit of an unknown and seem to have lots of semi-submerged rocks in the wrong places.